burhanhelmy/leetcode/README.md

 <br />

 ### Pre requirement:
-To get started, you need to install [NodeJS](https://nodejs.org/en/).
+To get started, you need to install [NodeJS](https://nodejs.org/en/) and npm.

 <br />